RutujaWaghmare-21/quantum-quant-agent/README.md

 * **Persistent Paper Trading:** A stateful simulator that allows users to "Execute Trades" and track their portfolio holdings in a beautiful glassmorphism dashboard.
 * **Interactive Price Matrix:** Dynamic charting powered by Chart.js to visualize the last 30 days of price action.
 * **Hybrid Architecture:** A decoupled Node.js/Express backend with a custom injection engine for a professional, lag-free UI experience.
+* **gitclaw Integration:** Fully compliant with the gitclaw SDK, allowing the entire repository to function as a pluggable AI agent definition.

 ---